brdtrpp/class2/README.md

 #CLASS

 ##TO-DO
-* Create forms for Stripe Integration
+* Create forms for Stripe Managed Accounts
+* Only whole numbers in price
 * Charge at specific times
-* Time restricted refunding and unregister function
+* Time restrictions on registration process
 * Stripe pre-fill fields...?
+* Move-able events
+* Scalable events
 * TOS and acceptance
 * How it Works on getting paid
 * Star rating system
 * Search Function
-* Prevent Duplicate Attendees
 * Route on delete on Class Page
 * Account Dashboard
 * User Public Profile